 One important ingredient I learned in becoming an investor is to have discipline.
-From the discipline in making a monthly budget, making sure to follow it, and to keep track of my everyday expenses.
+From the discipline in making a monthly budget, making sure to follow it, and keeping track of my everyday expenses.

 These are some of the habits I have formed since then.
 The most important thing I learned is to live below what I earn, a simple task but definitely not an easy one.

 Also, the discipline to put regular investment to my investment portfolio monthly is a habit I mastered already, this is one way of paying myself first.